 UK's Hut Group to buy online retailer Dermstore from Target for $350 mln

-Dec 29 (Reuters) - E-commerce company Hut Group THG.L said on Tuesday it would buy U.S. online retailer Dermstore, which sells skin care and beauty products, from Target Corp TGT.N for $350 million in cash.
+Dec 29 (Reuters) - E-commerce company Hut Group THG.L said on Tuesday it would buy Dermstore, an online retailer owned by Target Corp TGT.N, for $350 million in cash as it looks to bolster the presence of its beauty brands in the U.S. market.

-The British company, which owns retail brands such as Lookfantastic and skin care group ESPA, also said it had bought UK-based nutrition product suppliers Claremont Ingredients and David Berryman for 59.5 million pounds ($80.29 million) in cash.
+The British company, which owns retail brands such as Lookfantastic and skin care group ESPA, also bought UK-based Claremont Ingredients and David Berryman for 59.5 million pounds ($80.29 million), looking to scale up its drinks business with the aim of developing flavours tailored to local tastes across the globe.

+The Hut Group said the Dermstore deal would help scale up its beauty box business, while speeding up growth of its own brands through a large U.S. customer base.

+The company said it was expecting Dermstore to add sales of around $180 million and adjusted core earnings of around $4 million for 11 months of Hut Group's 2021 financial year.

 ($1 = 0.7411 pounds)